leenath001/Option-Tools/README.md

 ## opt_data_IVchain(ticker)
 Provides option data for OTM puts/calls.
 Pandas DF is arranged as follows [OTM puts, OTM calls].
 Use case is for plotting vol smile/3d vol surface
 *  OTM options are used as they are more actively traded, providing accurate data.
+*  Vol smile implies expected upwards/downside movement by traders.
+OTM calls/puts are used to hedge.
+*  Vol smirk implies expeced downside movement by traders.
+OTM puts are used to hedge See main for plotting of vol smile/smirk example

 ## IV_solver(S0,K,r,T,N,type,MKT_price,IV_guess)
 Uses Binomial_Tree_Eur and scipy to solve for IV.